-Buy here pay here has been around for quite some time now.
-It has most recently gained popularity when the economy took a nose dive.
+Buy here pay here places have been around for quite some time now.
+They gained popularity when the economy took a nose dive.
 Overnight, people’s credit went up in flames and so did their income.

 Most dealerships require a certain credit score before you can be financed for a vehicle.
 If you don’t have that score then they won’t even entertain you.